Our focus will be on how to clean with baking soda, hydrogen peroxide, and vinegar.

 Used For Laundry

-Not only is hydrogen peroxide used to clean hard surfaces, it is also used for laundry.
+Not only is hydrogen peroxide used to clean hard surfaces, but it is also used for laundry.

 It is good for stain removal as well as whitening fabric.
 You don’t need so much to get the job done.
 Only a cup added to laundry should suffice.